Start9Labs/docs/src/device-guides/linux/backups.md

 1. Click "Connect".

-    ```admonish warning title="Troubleshooting"
+    > [!WARNING]

-    - If you receive `Filesystem I/O Error mount error(13): Permission denied`, ensure you have entered all the correct values in the form.
+    > If you receive `Filesystem I/O Error mount error(13): Permission denied`, ensure you have entered all the correct values in the form.
 The hostname can be particularly tricky.
-    ```